nvm-sh/nvm/README.markdown

     nvm exec 0.10 node --version

+You can also get the path to the executable to where it was installed:

+    nvm which 0.10

 In place of a version pointer like "0.10", you can use the special default aliases "stable" and "unstable":

     nvm install stable